learogue/csRNAseq_project/README.md

 These scripts use the packages scanpy.
 For installing scanpy, you can use this command line in your terminal (on vs code terminal)
-They also use packages tkfilebrowser and pywin32
+They also use packages tkfilebrowser and pywin32 (if you have Windows).

 ```
   pip install scanpy